emenendez/gpxutils/README.md

 #### 2.0.0

 - Added -f and -d options for more flexible file naming
-- Removed non-sensical track name and track time options
+- Removed nonsensical track name and track time options

 #### 1.1.1